Are you looking for a universal life insurance policy that has no expiry date? If so, you're not alone.

 Final Expense Insurance

-It has a small death benefit and as such is more affordable and easier to qualify than the standard whole life insurance policy.
+It has a small death benefit and as such is more affordable and easier to qualify than the standard permanent life insurance policy.
 Also known as burial insurance, it is designed to pay for end-of-life expenses, like medical bills and funeral expenses.

 What are the best whole life insurance companies in Canada?